simonyiszk/simonyi-web-next/frontend/README.md

 yarn start
 ```

-The local blog webpack app should be available on http://localhost:8000/ and the GraphiQL site (where you can try out fetching data from the content sources) at http://localhost:8000/\_\_\_graphql.
+The local blog webpack app should be available on http://localhost:8000/ and the GraphiQL site (where you can try out fetching data from the content sources, like articles) at http://localhost:8000/\_\_\_graphql.

 ## License